The ASK Network is being developed by the BGS and Glasgow City Council (GCC), with support from other partners in the public and private sectors.

 With better re-use of subsurface data and knowledge, we are keen to extend these model capabilities and increase the models relevance to practical issues, and support a wide range of decision-making in the public and private sectors.

-Contact Hugh Barron about joining the ASK Network or for further information
+Contact Hugh Barron for further information about the ASK Network.